Cinematic Strawberry

 2.1.3 Quantum Mechanical Considerations

 The measurement problem, a central puzzle in quantum mechanics, questions why measurement yields definite outcomes when quantum theory predicts probabilistic superpositions.
-The Distinction Framework offers a novel perspective: conscious observation, with its inherent capacity for distinction-making, may be the key to resolving this paradox.
+The Distinction Framework aligns with the Predictive Universe account in which outcome actualization is handled by a universal stochastic interaction process, while conscious systems may introduce bounded statistical biases only under the Consciousness Complexity hypothesis.

 2.2 Consciousness as the Basis of Distinction